hackerb9/vt340test/mediacopy/README.md

 #### Questions about 8-bit glitch:

-* Shabby serial line connection?
+* [x] Shabby serial line connection?
 Checked and seems okay.

+* [x] Try second serial port.
+Checked and no different.

-* Try using printer port.
-Try second serial port.
+* [ ] Try using printer port.

-* Does it happen with Level 1 printing?
-I don't recall that being the case.

-* Are there certain pictures that trigger the glitch?
+* [ ] Are there certain pictures that trigger the glitch?
 It seems so as j4james's color_selection.sh was very difficult to get a media copy of until I switched the terminal to 132 column mode.

-* Why did 132 column mode help?
+* [ ] Why did 132 column mode help?
 Or did it just move the glitch to an unnoticeable area?

-* If it's a firmware bug, can I alter the ROM?
+* [ ] If it's a firmware bug, can I alter the ROM?

+* [ ] Did this glitch happen with Level 1 printing?
+I don't recall noticing it.

 ### Level 1 printing does not work well and should be avoided

 Design misfeatures and bugs make Level 1 Graphics not worth it for print outs from the VT340.
 Just use Level 2.

-* Level 1 Compressed prints lose vertical resolution as they use the printer's 2:1 pixel aspect ratio, giving an effective resolution of 800x240.

-* Level 1 Expanded prints have the proper vertical resolution, but they double the horizontal resolution (1600x480) in an attempt to make printouts look right on DEC printers' 2:1 pixel aspect ratio.

-* Rotating level 1 prints does not help as they still suffer the pixel aspect ratio problems depending on compressed or expanded setting.
-  (400x480 or 800x960)

-* Level 1 Compressed Print Mode (the default) has a few problems

-  * Fonts look grotty (due to lower resolution)

-  * String Terminator (ESC \) at end of file gets shown on screen instead of sent to the host which makes it hard (impossible?) to tell when the the VT340 has finished.

-  * There is some other garbage shown on the screen after the ST, looks like the first 80 characters of the printout.

-  * ImageMagick and XTerm get the geometry wrong because they do not understand a pixel aspect ratio of 2:1.
-They show the image as 800x240 instead of 800x480.

-* Level 1 Expanded Print Mode is better than Compressed in that no resolution is lost, but it still has a few problems:

-  * ImageMagick can't read it if the starting ST isn't removed.
-    (Treats the images as a single pixel)

-  * ImageMagick and XTerm get the geometry wrong.
-They show expanded prints as 1600x480 instead of 1600x960.

-  * Image is too large to fit on screen when catted to VT340.
-Repair with `convert -sample 50%x100% print.six print.png`.

-### Level 1 Compressed Bugs

-* When sending level 1 compressed prints, I can't seem to read the VT340 String Terminator sequence that marks the end of the print.
-  Weirdly, it *does* display on the screen as "^[\".
-It shows even with 'stty -echo' set, which should have prevented anything from showing.
-It must be some bizzaro vt340 firmware fluke.
-  Fortunately, it's unlikely anybody wants a compressed print.
+For more info, read [level1.md](level1.md).

+### What else doesn't work.

-  Unfortunately, that is the default setting for the VT340.
+ReGIS is apparently required for sending graphics back to the host.

-  Here is the kludge I used before I found out about Level 2:

-      # The final line is not received in "compressed" mode.
-      # Kludge: Don't leave terminal in sixel mode after catting file.
-      echo -n ${ST} >> print.six

-* Since I couldn't read the end of print message (ST), I tried using a repeated 1 second time out.
-However, that doesn't always work.
-  In particular, the VT340 takes a long pause in the middle of sending an image when, perhps, Print Graphics Background Mode is turned off.
-There may be other circumstances...
-Oops, spoke too soon, now the delay is happening even when the Background Mode is turned on.
-  Moral: Timeouts cannot be relied on with using Media Copy to host.

-* Since I can't rely on getting the String Terminator with level 1 compressed graphics, nor can I use a timeout if no data has been received for a while, one solution is to wait for a Form Feed (^L) at the end.
-However, that only gets sent if you enable it manually in the VT340 Set-up.
-I do not see a way to enable the Print Terminator via escape sequences.
-Also, it only seems to work in Compressed graphics mode, not Expanded.

-  Again: this is probably not worth fixing as people can just use level 2 or expanded prints.

-* Level 1 aspect ratio is displayed incorrectly in ImageMagick and xterm.
-Width seem fine, height is squashed by half.
-I believe these programs simply ignore sixel's ability to change the pixel aspect ratio to 2:1.

-### Level 1 Expanded bugs

-  * Print Terminator of Form Feed doesn't seem to get sent even when it is enabled in the Set-Up screen.
-This is annoying because I wanted to use that to detect the end of the printout.
-    (On the upside, the final line, including ST *are* sent.)

-  * Weird bug: Rotated & Expanded prints of a region begin with 0A XX P, where XX is some random byte such as E3 or FC.
-It should begin with newline (0A) then the 7-bit DCS sequence (ESC P).
-This seems to be a bug.
-Changing those first two bytes to a single ESC makes the sixel file valid.

-      ( echo -n $'\e'; tail -c+3 < rotated-expanded.six ) > foo.six

-    [UPDATE: After resetting my VT340 this bug is not reproducing].
+* There is no escape sequence to simply print graphics.
+The normal VT340 "Media Copy" command, `CSI i` is intended for text, not graphics.

+* The Tektronix 4010/4014 hardcopy command, ESC ETB ($`\e\x17`), only works for Tek graphics and is, unless I'm mistaken, unusably buggy.
+  As with ReGIS hardcopy, it does send data to the host, assuming I've sent `Esc [ ?
+2 i` (media copy to host) before entering Tek mode.

+  Unfortunately, the firmware has a serious glitch, cutting off the bottom of the image and sending it to the screen instead of to the host.
+(This seems a lot like the [Sixel Level 1](level1.md) errors I encountered before switching to Level 2).

+  Even if it worked, it would be of limited use.
+Tektronix graphics are a completely separate system from ReGIS and the usual text modes.
+In Tek mode, the only command that works to send a hardcopy is the special Tek hardcopy command.
+And, the Tek hardcopy command only works in Tek mode.
+Additionally, there is no way to send only a small crop of the screen.
+And, finally, redirecting printer graphics to the host must be done before the Tek drawing commences as it is not possible on the VT340 (as far as I know) to exit Tektronix mode and re-enter it without clearing the screen.